DataCorrupted/peter-site/content/post/homeward.md

 To be honest, I am a little bit against hotpot.
 Because you cannot put everything into a pot and call it a meal.
-I believe every kind of food deserves a unique cuisine that fits them, not put together and mixed with each other.
+I believe every kind of food deserves a unique cuisine that fits them, not put together and mixed.
 Another thing I must go against is spicy.
 I will firmly stand against it for a long time, like forever.
 It's so strong that it covers any other flavors, leaving nothing but spicy itself, like a fire.